swsq1134/FBI/README.md

 # FBI

 install requirements from requirements.txt.
-Run the following command after running cmd in your root folder of the project pip install -r requirements.txt
+Run the following command after running cmd in your root folder of the project: pip install -r requirements.txt

 Steps: